vamshi498/go-crud/README.md

 crud application in go.
 It connects to postgres database We are using golang-migrate https://github.com/golang-migrate/migrate to perform db migrations

+# start the container and run the application
+docker-compose up

 # insert data using /addUser endpoint
 Ex:
 ``` curl -XPOST -H "Content-type: application/json" -d '{"firstname":"Vamshi","lastname":"Muthyapu"}' 'http://localhost:8080/addUser' ```